-If you have been given a huge long reading list for your course and you’re worried about the cost, where is the best place to buy your books and which ones should you buy?
+If you have been given a huge long reading list of books for university you may be worried about the cost, where is the best place to buy your books and which ones should you buy?

-The fact is that university textbooks are very expensive but many first years make the mistake of rushing out to buy all essential reading list in a fit of enthusiasm and it can end up costing hundreds of pounds.
+The fact is that university textbooks are very expensive.
+Many first years make the mistake of rushing out to buy all essential reading list in a fit of enthusiasm.
+It can end up costing hundreds of pounds!

-When it comes to sourcing your university textbooks, there are several different options to consider, often very different in price.
+When it comes to sourcing books for university, there are several different options to consider.
 You may find that for some books you need to have your own hard copy and others you won’t.
-Sometimes it is worth talking to second year students, if you can, who are doing your course and seeing what they recommend before you rush out and buy the whole list.
+Sometimes it is worth talking to second year students who are doing your course.
+You can see what they recommend before you rush out and buy the whole list.

-A fairly obvious one and you will often find that the main textbooks required for your course are always unavailable as everyone is after copies, but always worth a try first as it’s free – unless you forget to take it back.
+You will often find that the main books for university and for your course are always unavailable.
+Everyone is after copies, and the Library is always worth a try first as it’s free – unless you forget to take it back.

-The main advantage of this is that it is not only cheaper overall to rent rather than buy, but you don’t have the upfront costs of buying the books.
-The downside is that you have to give the books back and they will be second hand, but if you don’t mind that, then this could be a good option for you.
-You do need to be organised though to make sure that you send the books back when they’re due.
+The main advantage of this is that its typically cheaper overall to rent.
+You also don’t have the upfront costs of buying the books.
+The downside is that you have to give the books back.
+They will be second hand, but if you don’t mind that, then this could be a good option for you.
+You do need to be organised though.
+Make sure that you send the books back when they’re due.
 Visit Alibris for more information.

-This has the advantage over renting that the books are yours to keep and you can often pick them up at greatly reduced prices compared to buying new.
-One of the best places to buy second hand books is Ebay but also some universities have spaces for second or third year students to advertise their second hand books, so check out if your university does this.
+This has the advantage over renting that the books are yours to keep.
+You can often pick them up at greatly reduced prices compared to buying new.
+One of the best places to buy second hand books is Ebay.
+Some universities have spaces for second or third year students to advertise their second hand books, so check out if your university does this.
 If not, there are companies that trade in second hand textbooks, so not only can you buy them but you can also sell yours when you’ve finished with them and get some money back.
 Visit Abebooks for more information.

 A new and growing possibility is that many academic textbooks are now being published as ebooks, saving huge amounts on printed textbooks.
 If you have the technology to use them, it is definitely worth checking if the books you need are available yet.
 If they aren’t, keep checking each term as more and more are being published all the time.
 Visit ebooks.com for more information.